 In order to be able to use the fourth finger most comfortably, it helps if we turn our hand more square to the neck (just like it usually is in the Neck Region.
 Aligning the hand square to the neck in the Intermediate Region may be made considerably easier if we release our thumb (especially if it is a short one) from its position behind the crook of the neck.
 In this case the thumb can either float freely or, for more stability, be placed on the cello shoulder (rib).

 With practice – and with the support of the third finger – we can even get used to doing vibrato on the fourth finger, which allows us to use it on longer, more expressive notes.

 Our hand shape will have a major influence on how practical it might be to use the fourth finger in the lower intermediate region.
 Some people have hands that are very “artistic”, in the sense that they are “pointy” with quite large differences between the lengths of the outer fingers compared to the middle fingers.
 Other people might have more “agricultural” (or “boxer”) hands that are more square, with less difference in lengths between the fingers.
 Those “agricultural” hands are much more suitable for using the fourth finger in the lower intermediate positions than are the “artistic” hands.
 People with very short fourth fingers may find its use more of a nuisance than a help.
 I apologise to them for the frequent use of these fingerings in the Repertoire Library (Edited Versions) – you’ll need to get out the “Twink” and paint out all the “4’s” or just use the “Clean (unedited) Versions”

-For more practice material for working on our fourth finger use in the Intermediate Region (repertoire excerpts and exercises) click on the following link:
+The following links open practice material (repertoire excerpts and exercises) for working on our fourth finger use in the Intermediate Region: